Aayushjha0128/GraphSense/replit.md

 # Overview

-This is a Planar Triangulated Graph Visualizer built with Streamlit that allows users to interactively create and manipulate planar graphs while maintaining geometric constraints.
+This is a Planar Triangulated Graph Visualizer built with Tkinter that allows users to interactively create and manipulate planar graphs while maintaining geometric constraints.
 The application focuses on computational geometry principles, ensuring that all vertices remain on the periphery, edges don't cross, and the graph maintains planarity throughout operations.
 Users can add vertices dynamically, apply geometric transformations, and visualize the graph with different rendering modes.
+The Tkinter version provides better mouse interaction, keyboard shortcuts, and eliminates UI conflicts.

 # User Preferences